NexPlayer/iOS-SDK/properties.md

 ### NXPropertyPreferLanguage

 Sets the language of both audio and text played in multi-stream content.
-It can be used to set the preferred language of audio and text streams to be displayed in content,before NexPlayer begins playing content.
+It can be used to set the preferred language of audio and text streams to be displayed in content, before NexPlayer begins playing content.

-This property should be set by calling setProperty:toValue: (NXPlayer) afterinitand beforeopenis called, as demonstrated in the following sample code:
+This property should be set by calling setProperty:toValue: (NXPlayer) after init and before open is called, as demonstrated in the following sample code:

 ```